 Joanna Mueller — Assistant to the President

-Barb Rezac — Vice President for Advancement
+Barb Rezac — Vice President for Mission and Advancement